front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 ```

 - `my-module/web/theme/modules/StoreLocator/StoreLocator.story.js`:
   will add a story to the Storybook of your application.
-This will serve as living
+The story will serve as living
-  documentation and will allow anyone to understand what is StoreLocator used for and how
+  documentation that will allow anyone to understand what the StoreLocator is used for
-  to use it.
+  and how to use it.

 ```jsx
 // my-module/web/theme/modules/StoreLocator/StoreLocator.story.js